 - Secure non-market rate capital investments ($250 million by December 31, 2024).

-- Complete significant progress toward the shared financial platform and begin deploying capital in at least one wealth-building area in 2024.
+- Complete significant progress toward the shared financial system and begin deploying capital in late 2024.

 Please contact Ben Hecht, senior advisor at McKnight Foundation to learn more: firstname.lastname@example.org.